libvips/libvips/README.md

 If present, libvips can load and save png files.

+### libimagequant

+If present, libvips can write 8-bit palette-ised PNGs.

 ### ImageMagick, or optionally GraphicsMagick

 If available, libvips adds support for loading all libMagick-supported